5000 Legal Contracts

 5122 Training Salaries and Fringe Benefits

-The training salaries and fringe benefits paid to county legal personnel or legal staff serving children and their parents in the Texas foster care system for the actual time spent attending or participating in Title IV-E training are reimbursable.
+The training salaries and fringe benefits paid to county employed legal organizations or attorneys, who serve children and their parents in the Texas foster care system for the actual time spent attending or participating in Title IV-E training, are reimbursable.

 The time spent traveling to and from the Title IV-E training may be included.